Monday, January 29, 2007

 Chinatown is at its livliest this time of the year.
 People from all over the country come to check out our events and foods during the lunar new year.

-parades that feature the traditional lion dances & martial arts.
+Our new year festivities include the parades that feature the traditional lion dances & martial arts.
 This is our biggest attraction.
 I must have seen every parade & I have never been disappointed.
 It just seems like the parades grow bigger and bigger every year!
 This year it will be held on February 25th from 1:00-5:00.

 The Museum of the Chinese in the Americas (MOCA) will also be having a flower market in Columbus Park on February 16th and 17th.
 In our culture, flowers are symbolic of good luck, fortune and prosperity.
 The flower market will also have interactive artist booths.
 This is definitely a great event to go to with children, family members, and/or friends.